Five Step Guide to EU REACH Compliance

 Step 2: Registration of Substances

-Step 3: European Chemicals Agency (ECHA) Registration Evaluation
+Step 3: ECHA Registration Evaluation

-Step 4: Ruling on Substances by the ECHA
+Step 4: Ruling on Substances by ECHA

 Step 5: REACH Certification

 The final step of EU REACH compliance is receiving certification.
 Once a REACH registration dossier is evaluated and approved by ECHA and the appropriate EU member states, ECHA issues a REACH certificate that displays a REACH registration number to prove compliance with the regulation.

 EU REACH is a complex and ever-changing regulation, which can make compliance confusing and difficult.
 Manually conducting supplier outreach and gathering product data at the article level can be inefficient, costing your team valuable resources.
 It also leaves plenty of room for error.

 Reduce risk in your supply chain and simplify EU REACH compliance with Source Intelligence.
 Our REACH platform facilitates data collection from suppliers, validates the documentation for accuracy, and rolls up the data for easy reporting.
 Whether you need a solution with a team of experts to manage your REACH compliance or a solution that simply provides the software to support your compliance initiatives, we can find the right mix of services and software to fit your needs.